IN THIS ARTICLE

 When to Seek Medical Care

-You should see your doctor or health-care practitioner if you have symptoms of psoriasis, such as red raised patches of skin with silvery scales, and do not feel comfortable with how your skin looks or feels.
+People should see a doctor or health-care professional if they have symptoms of psoriasis, such as red raised patches of skin with silvery scales, and do not feel comfortable with how their skin looks or feels.
 Psoriasis is usually a mild inconvenience to most people.
 However, for others, it may be disabling or painful.
 The doctor can prescribe treatments that help.
 If symptoms are treated when they first appear, the condition will usually not progress.

 When someone with psoriasis visits the doctor, he or she is usually concerned about raised, itchy, red areas on the skin that are scaly or peeling.
 The individual is typically self-conscious about the plaques or scaly areas and uses clothing to cover the affected skin to avoid being embarrassed in public.